tigeryash/chatgpt-messenger/README.md

 ## Usage

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.
+To use this app it's exactly like how you'd use the real ChatGPT website.
+You need to log in with a google account first.
+After you should see the home page where you can start a new chat
+When in a new chat you should see an input at the bottom of the screen where you should be able to talk to the AI.
+Switching or starting more chats is available on the sidebar or by opening it up on the menu button on mobile.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>